 Ringo Starr officially divorced Maureen Starkey in 1975 and Maureen gained full custody of their three children.
 Despite Starr’s long abhorrent treatment of his wife, the split devastated Maureen.
 She attempted suicide by driving a motorbike into a brick wall.
 She survived.

 Life after The Beatles

-One year after the divorce with Ringo Starr, Maureen Starkey married businessman Isaac Tigrett, founder of the Hard Rock Café and the House of Blues.
+One year after the divorce from Ringo Starr, Maureen Starkey married businessman Isaac Tigrett, founder of the Hard Rock Café and the House of Blues.
 She became Maureen Starkey Tigrett.
-Her second husband, an avid rock ?n? roll collector, once referred to this former Beatles spouse as the ?ultimate collectible.?
+Her second husband, an avid rock ‘n’ roll collector, once referred to this former Beatles spouse as the “ultimate collectible.”
 (Charming.)
-In turn, Maureen is often quoted, “Just give me furs, jewels and property, thank you,” in regards to her unconventional relationship with Isaac Tigrett.
+In turn, Maureen is often quoted as, “Just give me furs, jewels and property, thank you,” in regard to her unconventional relationship with Isaac Tigrett.
 Together they had another child, Augusta King Tigrett.